kevingonzalez7997/Terraform_Docker_Deploy7/README.md

 Git is a commonly used command-line tool that helps developers track changes in their codebase.
 Git allows you to create and manage repositories that store the history of your project, including all the changes made to it over time.
 VSCode was used to visually aid the [Git](https://github.com/kevingonzalez7997/Git_Cloning.git) processes.

 ## RDS
 Amazon Relational Database Service (Amazon RDS) is a managed web service that makes it easier to set up, operate, and scale a relational database in the AWS Cloud.
 It is referenced to the application to ensure continuity of user data across tasks.
-It's essential to [reference](https://github.com/kevingonzalez7997/Automate_Terraform_with_Jenkins_D6/blob/East/format.png) the database in every aspect of the application that interacts with it, includ the username, password, and endpoint.
+It's essential to [reference](https://github.com/kevingonzalez7997/Automate_Terraform_with_Jenkins_D6/blob/East/format.png) the database in every aspect of the application that interacts with it, including the username, password, and endpoint.

 ## Jenkins Infrastructure (ec2.tf)
 The infrastructure for Jenkins is defined in the [ec2.tf](Jenkins_files/ec2.tf) file.
 This infrastructure consists of three EC2 instances: